RobinCamarasa/RobinCamarasa.github.io/content/experience/projects/nutritive_coach.md

 ---
 title: "Nutritive coach"
-date: 2017-03-01
+date: 2018-03-01
 draft: false
 img: /protech.png
 tags: ['java', 'android dev', 'sql', 'web dev']
-short: A short master computer science project applying AI algorithms to a nutritive coach in the form of an android application.
+short: A 3 month (part-time) master computer science project applying AI algorithms to a nutritive coach in the form of an android application.
 ---

 **At that time, my English was a bit shacky sorry about that.
 However, I leave the report online if somebody want to dig into it (and also a bit out of nostalgia).**